• Access

 When Cricut is done with the first pen, a little window will pop up, asking you to change the pen.

 This time, Cricut asked for the blue pen.
-After installing the pen, Design Spaces calls for you need to press the Flashing Go button again to resume your cut.
+After installing the pen, Design Spaces requires you to press the Flashing Go button again to resume your cut.

 Repeat this process until your Cricut is done with the drawing process.

-When your machine finishes drawing, it will finally proceed to cut the circles.
+When your machine finishes drawing, it will finally cut the circles.

-After the drawing and cutting process, are done, unload Mat from your Cricut and remove design by bending the Mat.
+After the drawing and cutting process is done, unload the Mat from your Cricut and remove the design by bending the Mat.

 There you have it!